. Abortion Crucial Religious Right

 • to the white neighbors down the street who are trying to survive on a low-wage job, and/or after the loss of health insurance,

-• and the darker-skinned neighbors, usually in another part of town, who are facing much more direct violent threats to their bodies, to their families, to their finances, and to their freedom,
+• and the darker-skinned neighbors, usually in another part of town, who are facing much more direct violent threats to their finances, their families, their bodies, their freedom,

 • and all other neighbors, within US borders or beyond them,